 WFDF World Records

-For regulations regarding setting world records see WFDF World Record Regulations.
+For regulations regarding setting world records see WFDF World Record Standards and Policies.

 Players throw as far as they can from behind a line.
 The distance from the line to where the disc touches the ground is measured.
 Players get five attempts and the best one counts.

 The intention is to have your disc stay in the air as long as possible and then catch it with one hand before it reaches the ground.
 The time that the disc remains in the air is measured.
 Players get five attempts and the best time counts.